 If you live elsewhere in New Zealand and want to contact a more local society, you may wish to browse the local society page of the Royal Astronomical Society of New Zealand.
 It has information and full contact details for lots of local and specialised astronomical societies around New Zealand.

 - The Royal Astronomical Society of New Zealand This is the site of the national society of New Zealand.
 Be sure to look here for an excellent night sky guide compiled by Brian Loader from Canterbury University.
-The society exists as an entity in itself, but also contains several subsections.
+The society exists as an entity in itself, but also contains several subsections, see this link for details on the various specialised sections.

 International Astronomy Societies and Organisations